Florida rescuers struggle to save manatees hit by deadly algae

 To make room for more critical care patients, two recovered manatees were sent to Sea World last week and three other Red Tide survivors are headed to Homosassa Springs Wildlife State Park this week.

-The animals cannot be released back into the wild until the Red Tide dissipates because they will migrate back to the same area and become sick once again.
+They can’t be released back into the wild until the Red Tide dissipates because they’ll migrate back to the same area and become sick once again.

-Meanwhile, the others will stay at the zoo’s manatee hospital with several other resident patients recovering from a mixture of ailments, including boat strikes, which are one of the biggest killers of manatees.
+Meanwhile, the others will stay at the zoo’s manatee hospital with several other resident patients recovering from a mixture of ailments, including the single biggest killer of manatees - boat strikes.

 About 20 zoo spectators had gathered to watch the unexpected display, holding up cameras and placing toddlers on their shoulders to see.